limaosen0/Variational-Graph-Auto-Encoders/result/readme.md

-The ROC curve of our model.
+Result: the ROC curves of our model training on two dataset.